 - Post the word APPRECIATION and work on character traits.
 Reward for traits that show appreciation.
 If you homeschool set aside during school to work on this trait.

 - Have them volunteer for a homeless shelter.
 Let them see for themselves what others may not have.

 All of these ideas are ones that I am putting in place, or have put in place.
 I want them to appreciate what they have.
 It is important so when they are older they will be more at peace and content.
 Appreciation can also be modeled….remember they model what parents model.

-For more posts on appreciation:
+For more posts on teens: